Gob1inSharks/gob1insharks.github.io/README.md

 ### 5.1 Conclusion

-Overall, this project went smoothly.
-It wasn't a big project, yet I manage to complete all of my goals.

 With further developments in self-driving cars, it seems important to rethink how the roads and vehicle of cities work.
 It is important to keep all possibilities in mind, so that we can find more efficient and safe ways for transportation.

 ### 5.2 Improvements